s9w/preTeX/README.md

 There are no dependencies on other packages and fully tested with Python 2.6, 2.7, 3.2, 3.3, 3.4.
 Works in any math mode I know of.
 That is: `$x$`, `$$x$$`, `\(x\)`, `\[x\]` for inline and in every of these math environments (starred and unstarred): `equation`, `align`, `math`, `displaymath`, `eqnarray`, `gather`, `flalign`, `multiline`, `alignat`.

-Tip: This works perfectly together with Pandoc, which makes it possible to mix LaTeX with Markdown code.
+Hint: This works well together with Pandoc, which makes it possible to mix LaTeX with Markdown code.

 ## Transformations
 Overview, but more below the table.